Ziaeemehr/netsci/docs/index.rst

-Python codes for Network Science, Barabasi, 2013.
+Python codes for Network Science, Barabási, 2013.
 ##################################################

 - Barabási, A.L., 2013.
 Network science.
 Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 371(1987), p.20120375.